Comments to Ethical Skeptic (part 4) - sars2.net

 Yearly cancer incidence data is available from the NHS publication "Cancer Registration Statistics, England, 2022": https://digital.nhs.uk/data-and-information/publications/statistical/cancer-registration-statistics/england-2022#resources (file "Cancer Registration Statistics, updated to use 2021 census population estimates").

-Without any kind of adjustment for population size or age, the yearly number of cases increased by only about 3% between 2019 and 2022.
-In Ethical Skeptic's plot the rate of new cases per population aged 65 and above increased by about 10% between 2019 and 2022, even though the adjustment for population size should make the percentage smaller and not bigger:
+Without any kind of adjustment for population size or age, the yearly number of diagnoses increased by only about 3% between 2019 and 2022.
+In Ethical Skeptic's plot the rate of new diagnoses per population aged 65 and above increased by about 10% between 2019 and 2022, even though the adjustment for population size should make the percentage smaller and not bigger:

 t=fread("https://sars2.net/f/Table_1_machine_readable_updated_June2025.csv.gz")